tk-notes/lucas-meier-blog/content/posts/2022/04/explaining-yaos-garbled-circuits/index.md

 <!--more-->

-Yao's Garbled Circuits is a Cryptographic scheme which allows two parties with secret inputs to evaluate an arbitrary function on those inputs, without revealing those inputs to each-other.
+Yao's Garbled Circuits is a Cryptographic scheme that allows two parties with secret inputs to evaluate an arbitrary function on those inputs, without revealing them to each other.
 As far as I can tell, the protocol was first described orally by Andrew Yao in 1986, but the first written description was in the subsequent [How to Play Any Mental Game](https://dl.acm.org/doi/pdf/10.1145/28395.28420) paper, by Goldreich, Micali, and Wigderson.
 But, I'm not an academic historian, so take this with a grain of salt, and feel free to correct me on Twitter if you know better.

-I first heard about this scheme last summer, and it seemed quite mysterious to me at the time, like so many things in Cryptography.
+I first heard about this scheme last summer, and like so many things in Cryptography, it seemed quite mysterious to me at the time.
 And just like so many of those things, it turned out to be a lot simpler than I expected; hopefully this post can impart a bit of that feeling to you as well.